 “Good Lord.
 No wonder you’re so happy.
 Let me show you my best out & proud stock.”

 He shows us earrings and bandannas.
 Then scarfs and oversized hats.
 Shoes with spats.
-A wide selection of underwear, which I shun, telling the clerk I don’t wear any.
+A wide selection of underwear, which I shun, telling the clerk I do not wear any.
 He actually blushes at my remark.
 Finally he finds us matching pairs of Ray Bans that are perfect at $25 each.
 I still have walking around money left.

 The clerk tells us his name, Felix.
 He asks what school we go to.